manticoresoftware/manticoresearch/docs/conf_options_reference/searchd_program_configuration_options.rst

 ~~~~~~~~~~~~~~~~~

 When calling ``UpdateAttributes()`` to update document attributes in
-real-time, changes are first written to the in-memory copy of attributes.
+real-time, the changes are first written to in-memory copy of attributes.
-Updates work on a memory mapped file, which means that the OS decides
+The updates are done in a memory mapped file, which means that the OS decides
 when to write these changes to disk.
 Once ``searchd`` shuts
-down normally (via ``SIGTERM`` being sent), all the changes are written to
+down normally (via ``SIGTERM`` being sent) it forces writing all the changes to
 disk.

-It is possible to tell ``searchd`` to periodically write these changes
+It is also possible to tell ``searchd`` to periodically write these changes
-back to disk, to avoid them being lost.
+back to disk to avoid them being lost.
 The time between those intervals
 is set with ``attr_flush_period``, in seconds.

 It defaults to 0, which disables the periodic flushing, but flushing